VTUGargoyle/OR/README.md

 # Operations Research

 All the python files are to be run on sagemath (http://www.sagemath.org/), which can be run on a linux or mac machine.
+Otherwise, create an account in https://cloud.sagemath.com , create a new worksheet (new -> sage worksheet), and then run the code.

 1. `bigm_modules.py`: Given the input in matrix form (after inserting all the artificial and slack/surplus variables), solves using Big-M method and displays the iterations in LaTeX which can be directly copied to the LaTeX files.